malcprentice/malcprentice.github.io/Project-BookSummary.md

 3. What YEAR was it written?
 4. Who is the hero / MC / 主人公
 5. What is the main character
 6. Where is it set?
+(Maybe also "When is it set?")
-7. Who are the other characters (and how are they connected)?
+7. Who are the other characters?
+(Name/relationship e.g. brother, enemy)
 8. How did it start?
 9. What was the main problem?
 10. What happened then?
 (2-3 main events max)